jnozzi/cocoadev.com/markdown/NSConnection.md

 Click the button once, and you'll see the first log.
 All subsequest clicks show the second log.
 Even though the thread is long since dead and gone, its default connection remains registered with that name (as evidenced by the description of the registered port in the log).
 Remove the comment tag from the deregister method.
 The correct way to invalidate the connection seems to be to go inside of the connection and individually invalidate its ports.
-You can't just send the connection an -invalidate message, or tell the General/NSPortNameServer to remove the name; it refuses.
+You can't just send the connection an -invalidate message, or tell the NSPortNameServer to remove the name; it refuses.
 Nor will removing this from the runtime loop, having it remove itself from the runtime, or registering it under a different name or nil.

 - (void)deregister
 {
-	General/[[[NSConnection defaultConnection] receivePort] invalidate];
+	[[[NSConnection defaultConnection] receivePort] invalidate];
 }

 @end